Chinmaynahar/AI_Code_Assistant/readme.md

 This project is designed for **serious documentation-grounded AI systems**, not generic chatbots.
 It prioritizes **correctness, traceability, and maintainability** over creative generation.

 ---

-If you want, this README can be:

-* Simplified for GitHub audience
-* Extended with diagrams
-* Converted into enterprise documentation
-* Tailored specifically for Spring Boot docs